WE ARE NOW OPEN AT 3801 CANAL STREET. OUR MAPLE STREET LOCATION IS CLOSED.

-Welcome to the Moldaner's Camera and Imaging website!
+Welcome to the Moldaner's Digital Imaging and Archiving website!
 We're glad you're here.
 Please take the time to check out our many products and services.
 We hope you find our site informative.
 We are the only true photo specialty retail camera store left in New Orleans.
 Please help support local businesses.
 Although we don't carry the inventory we did pre-Katrina, we can order whatever you may need.
 Check out our special services, like our archival scanning and digital wide-format printing services.

 We are also the ONLY dealer in the South Louisiana/Mississippi area that still stocks traditional black and white darkroom paper and supplies !